nodemcu/nodemcu-firmware/docs/en/extn-developer-faq.md

     to get WiFi and other failures.
 Espressif therefore recommends that you don't stay computable for more than 500 mSec to avoid such timeouts.

-Note that the 50µS, 15mSec and 500mSec limits and "No flash code" are guidelines and not hard constraints -- that is if you break them (slightly) then your code may (usually) work, but you can get very difficult to diagnose and intermittent failures.
-For example running ISRs from Flash may work -- but any collision with SPIFFS output will then cause fatal errors.
+Note that the 50µS, 15mSec and 500mSec limits are guidelines and not hard constraints -- that is if you break them (slightly) then your code may (usually) work, but you can get very difficult to diagnose and intermittent failures.
+Also running ISRs from Flash may work until there is a collision with SPIFFS I/O which will then a cause CPU exception.

 Also note that the SDK API function `system_os_post()`, and the `task_post_*()` macros which generate this can be safely called from an ISR.